apache/cordova-app-harness/README.md

         cordova serve <platform>

-*   Open a new terminal to the same location and run

-        cordova prepare

-*   If you want to test the app in an actual device, find the network address of your computer by running ifconfig If you are running this on the iOS simulator, you can use "http://localhost" as your address If you are running this on the android simulator, you can use "http://10.0.2.2" as your address
+*   If you want to test the app in an actual device, find the network address of your computer by running ifconfig
+*   If you are running this on a simulator, you can use `http://localhost` as your address
 *   Click add new app
 *   Choose the option "Enter the URL to the server hosting the app"
 *   Give a name and the url as follows.
 Let's assume the network address discovered above is `a.b.c.d`